dm-io dot

 Auto Industry

-Nearly every new car sold today comes standard with a warranty, and seeing as how many factory warranties can last upwards of ten years or up to 100,000 miles, buying a used car coupled with a factory warranty is a common occurrence as well.
+Nearly every new car sold today comes standard with a warranty, and since many factory warranties can last upwards of ten years or up to 100,000 miles, buying a used car coupled with a factory warranty is a common occurrence as well.

-Given how durable modern cars are, though, and how expensive new cars have become, it makes sense to keep your current car running well beyond the end of the longest-lasting factory extended warranty, and thankfully, you have options when your warranty expires, or the manufacturer won’t offer one anymore.
+Given how durable modern cars are, though, and how expensive new cars have become, it makes sense to keep your current car running well beyond the end of the longest-lasting factory extended warranty, and thankfully, you have options when your car warranty expires or the manufacturer won’t offer one anymore.

 Costs that Are Not Covered After Your Warranty Expires

-When your car warranty expires, the manufacturer will no longer pay for repairs or replacements for a failing part, even if it is a known weak point that they would otherwise fix.
+When your car warranty expires, the manufacturer will no longer pay for repairs or replacements for a failing part, even if it is a known weak point.

-It’s important to point out that warranties are not car insurance, and as such, your warranty will not pay for accident repairs as your insurance does.
+It’s important to point out that warranties are not car insurance, and as such, before your car warranty expires, it will not pay for accident repairs as your insurance does.
 Instead, warranties cover premature part failures.
-A warranty can also provide services such as free oil changes, roadside assistance, or free inspections.
+Before your car warranty expires, it may also provide services such as free oil changes, roadside assistance, or free inspections.

-Is your car warranty about to expire?
-Now's the time to explore extended warranties or vehicle service contracts, and if you’re buying a new car, you might already be throwing questions like, “Can you buy extended warranty after purchase?” into Google.
+Has your car warranty expired?
+Now's the time to explore extended warranties or vehicle service contracts, and if you’re buying a new car, you might already be throwing questions like, “Can you get an extended warranty after the warranty expires?” into Google.

 When it comes to extended warranties, you can buy one at any time.
-So long as you purchase one before your current warranty runs out, that’s all that matters.
+So long as you purchase one before your current car warranty is about to expire, that’s all that matters.
 However, if you’re considering purchasing a vehicle service contract, things change a bit.

 Tips for Finding Coverage that Works for You

-When you’re shopping for coverage and deciding between buying an extended manufacturer’s warranty or a vehicle service contract, you’ll, of course, want to end up with the best protection possible.
+When you’re shopping for coverage before your car warranty is about to expire and deciding between buying an extended manufacturer’s warranty or a vehicle service contract, you’ll, of course, want to end up with the best protection possible.
 If you plan on driving your car for decades or hundreds of thousands of miles, the right plan can make ownership far less troublesome and expensive.

-Below are some tips to help you find the best coverage option for your vehicle:
+Below are some tips to help you find the best coverage option:

 1. Research Various Companies and Validate Their Expertise and Reputation